ritikBhandari/zulip/templates/zerver/help/configure-notification-bot.md

-You can configure where the Zulip notification bot [announces][new-stream-options] new public streams, or disable the new stream notification messages entirely.
+You can configure where the Zulip notification bot [announces][new-stream-options] new public streams, or disable the new stream announcements messages entirely.
 The topic for these messages is "new streams".

 {start_tabs}